Insistence on unallowable amendments

 and H-II, 3.2

 ), he should be invited to withdraw them.
 If he then maintains his request, it should not be admitted (for the reasoning see for example T 127/85

 containing unnecessary amendments, there is an auxiliary request which meets the requirements of the Convention and in particular does not comprise amendments not complying with Rule 80

 , the decision must include the grounds for not admitting the higher-ranking first request(s)requests

-It may occur that there is only one request which would be allowable, but it comprises amendments which clearly do not comply with Rule 80.
-If the amendments cannot be admitted, the Division should explain the situation to the patentee so that revocation of the patent solely under Rule 80 can be avoided.
+It may occur that there is only one request which would be allowable, but it comprisesfor amendments which clearly do not comply with Rule 80.
+If the amendments cannot be admitted, the opposition division should explain the situation toto the patentee so that revocation of the patent is to be expected solely for reasons of under the request’s non-compliance with Rule 80 can be avoided.